Henil-08/Verta-eCom-Chatbot/readme/FOLDER_STRUCTURE.md

     ├── main.py                   # Module for executing the pipeline flows
     ├── serve.py                  # FastAPI Wrapped Verta-chatbot
-├── Dockerfile                    # Docker configuration for containerization ├── poetry.toml                   # Dependencies for the project managed by poetry ├── requirements.txt              # Dependency requirements for the project
+├── Dockerfile                    # Docker configuration for containerization ├── pyproject.toml                # Dependencies for the project managed by poetry ├── requirements.txt              # Dependency requirements for the project
 └── README.md                     # Project documentation
 ```